sedomu/oc_p14_HRnet/README.md

 A **simple, lightweight, and customisable React library** for displaying modal dialog boxes.

 It replaces the old **jQuery modal plugin** used in HRnet, providing a modern, accessible, and reusable solution.

+This package was developed and maintained by myself as part of the HRnet migration.
+It is also published on NPM for potential reuse in other React projects.

 ### ✨ Features